 In 1862, John Matthias Falliers and his cousins William Knaust and Martin Heubisch built and opened the Frankenmuth Brewery just north of the Falliers family property in Frankenmuth, Michigan, where the brewery continues to stand today.
 Since then, the brewery has operated under many names, including Cass River Brewery and Geyer Brothers Brewing Co., before settling on the Frankenmuth Brewery name during the 1980’s.

-Today’s modern-day Frankenmuth Brewery offers a taproom and restaurant, allowing visitors to enjoy a full brewery experience while tasting through a variety of Frankenmuth craft beers and an inspired craft-centric food menu.
-Frankenmuth’s craft beer lineup highlights a variety of thirty-six different craft beer styles, all brewed fresh on site!
+Today’s modern-day Frankenmuth Brewery offers a taproom and restaurant, allowing visitors to enjoy a full brewery experience while tasting through a variety of Frankenmuth’s craft beers and an inspired craft-centric food menu.
+Frankenmuth’s craft beer lineup highlights a variety of thirty-six different styles, all brewed fresh on site!
 The brewery also features several high gravity, seasonal, experimental and special release brews throughout the year.
-Whether you like your craft beer light or dark, hoppy or malty, uniquely flavored or traditional, this brewery is sure to have the perfect craft beer for everyone.
+Whether you like your craft beer light or dark, hoppy or malt, uniquely flavored or traditional, this brewery is sure to have the perfect craft beer for everyone.

 Frankenmuth’s beers are brewed by Brewmaster Steve Buszka, who joined the brewery in 2014.
 Steve began his brewing career in 1991 and has served as the head brewmaster for many breweries including Bell’s (when it was still named Kalamazoo Brewing Co.), Potosi Brewing Co., and O’So Brewing Co., among others.
 Since joining Frankenmuth, Steve’s signature brewing approach and expertise has been recognized with several prominent awards.